Humanities Learning Communities

 MLL 161 A/B: Critical Encounters in Languages and Cultures (See Global Learning Experience for important requirements.)

 This course is designed for first-year college students interested in studying another language and/or for students who are considering studying abroad during their college career.
 Students will enroll in MLL161A, "Critical Encounters in Languages and Cultures," a year-long, 2-unit course that will examine various examples of contact between diverse cultures and languages and how they shape the lives of bilingual and multilingual speakers in California and beyond.
 Students will explore images of self and others through travel writing, art, literary texts, film, music and ethnography.
 In the fall semester, students will also enroll in a language class (French 101, German 101 or Spanish 201).
+Students may study the language at a higher level if so placed, with the permission of the instructor.
 This learning community will provide students with an opportunity to compare and contrast experiences across languages, thus multiplying critical perspectives.
 Offering pathways to study abroad, this course also connects academic content to preparation for future participation in SSU's International Programs.

 MUSIC 160: First Hearing.
 What's Going On Here?